domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Be present, but fly under the radar at all times (out of a safety concern for your own self).

-As a rule, never look up yourself or others on the Internet.
+As a rule, never look up yourself ("egosurfing") or others on the Internet.
 Never "surf" without purpose.
-Do everything for a purpose driven by your mind, even if "everything" is nothing because your mind does not feel like doing anything.
+Do everything for a specific purpose driven by your mind, even if "everything" is nothing because your mind does not feel like doing anything.

 Train your mind to operate on three concurrent paths at all times: 1.) the here and now, 2.) the immediate next step, and 3.) making sure #1 and #2 are all there ever is.